 Kleisidi © Sergio Panic

-Just opposite Kleisidi are the islands of Makra, Ftena, and Pachia which you can visit while doing the round of the island with a small local boat.
+Just opposite Kleisidi are the islands of Makra, Ftena, and Pachia which you can visit while doing the tour of the island with a small local boat.

 The Livoskopos Beach with some tree and two people